Transactive Energy System Deployment over Insecure Communication Links: Case studies

 We consider the real-time electricity allocation of a distribution feeder on a hot summer day (August 16, 2009) for Columbus, Ohio, USA.
 The weather data and the Typical Meteorological Year (TMY2) data are adopted from \cite{Weather} and \cite{WM-KU:1995}.
 The wholesale resource price is adopted from the PJM market \cite{PJM} and it is modified to a retail rate plus a retail modifier as defined by American Electric Power (AEP)'s tariff \cite{AEP}.
 We define this retail price as the base price.
 The distribution feeder capacity limit is $3.5$ MW.
 There are 1000 residential ACs under the feeder.
 In this scenario, the feeder is both the coordinator and the only supplier, and each residential AC is a customer.
 In each market cycle, the feeder aims to obtain the aggregated demand curve and compares it with the feeder capacity limit to determine the market clearing price.
 If there is no congestion, then the clearing price is set to the base price.
 If there is congestion, the clearing price is set as the price corresponding to the feeder capacity limit on the aggregated demand curve.
 The price range is between $\lambda_{\min}=\$0$ and $\lambda_{\max}=\$1$ and the sampling period is $\tau=\$0.01$.
 We then have $N_p=101$.
-The length of a market cycle is 5 minutes and there are $288$ market cycles in total for one day.
+The length of a market cycle is 5 minutes.
+A second-order equivalent thermal parameter (ETP) model is used to capture the load dynamics of the ACs.
+Detailed description of the ETP model parameters can be found in \cite{GridLAB}.